tayloraswift/swift-png/examples/README.md

 The `format` parameter specifies the **color format** of the layout.
 A color format is the internal representation that a PNG file uses to store image data.
 You can encode any color target to any color format, though some combinations can result in information loss.
 For example, the alpha channel of the `PNG.RGBA<UInt8>` pixel array will be lost when encoding in the 8-bit RGB format.

 We can enable **interlacing** by setting the `interlaced` parameter to `true`.
 [Interlacing](https://en.wikipedia.org/wiki/Adam7_algorithm) is an alternative way of storing the image data within the PNG file’s internal representation.
 This parameter is `false` by default.
 There is rarely a good reason to enable it, and it usually hurts the compression ratio, so we have omitted it in this example.
-We will explore a possible use case for it in a [later tutorial](#online-decoding).
+We will explore a possible use case for it in the [online decoding tutorial](#online-decoding).

 *Swift PNG* supports all fifteen standard PNG color formats, plus two formats from Apple’s PNG extensions.
 The **bit depth** refers to the bit width of the samples in each pixel.
 The **color depth** refers to the bit width of the color channels in each pixel.
 The bit depth is different from the color depth for the indexed color formats, because the pixel samples are indices referencing 8-bit palette colors.